liferay/liferay-central-test-2/modules/sdk/gradle-plugins-app-docker/README.markdown

 ------ | -----------
 `AppDockerExtension imageTags(Iterable<?> imageTags)` | Adds tags for the Docker image of the app to push to the registry.
 `AppDockerExtension imageTags(Object... imageTags)` | Adds tags for the Docker image of the app to push to the registry.
 `AppDockerExtension onlyIf(Closure<Boolean> onlyIfClosure)` | Includes a subproject in the Docker image if the given closure returns `true`.
-The closure is evaluated at the end of the subproject configuration phase and is passed a single parameter: the subproject.
+The closure is evaluated at the end of the subproject configuration phase and is passed the subproject as a single parameter.
 If the closure returns `false`, the subproject is not included in the Docker image.
 `AppDockerExtension onlyIf(Spec<Project> onlyIfSpec)` | Includes a subproject in the Docker image if the given spec is satisfied.
 The spec is evaluated at the end of the subproject configuration phase.
 If the spec is not satisfied, the subproject is not included in the Docker image.
-`AppDockerExtension subprojects(Iterable<Project> subprojects)` | Include additional projects in the Docker image of the app.
+`AppDockerExtension subprojects(Iterable<Project> subprojects)` | Includes additional projects in the app's Docker image.
-`AppDockerExtension subprojects(Project... subprojects)` | Include additional projects in the Docker image of the app.
+`AppDockerExtension subprojects(Project... subprojects)` | Includes additional projects in the app's Docker image.

 ## Tasks